 If you’re looking for women specific boots check out our article on women’s hiking boots.

-Runner Up: Merrell Moab 2 Mid Gore-Tex Hiking Boot
+Our top pick: Merrell Moab 3 Mid Gore-Tex Hiking Boot

 Upper: Suede + Mesh

-Pros: Gore-Tex waterproof liner, odour control technology, 5mm traction lugs, very breathable
+Pros: Gore-Tex waterproof liner, vibram rubber outsole, 5mm traction lugs, very breathable

-Cons: Heavy, upper mesh is prone to rips
+Cons: Upper mesh is more prone to rips than leather

 Great for Rough Terrain: Scarpa Kailash GTX Hiking Boot